Last updated on January 2, 2023

 “This is how it all ends?”
 Jace asked again.

 The angel shook his head.
 “No, Jace, this is not how it all ends.
 “The Lord wants to give you living water.
 The water I gave you is only temporary.
 It’s passing away.
-You need the living water of salvation.”
-Your wife and daughter have prayed unceasingly for you.”
+You need the living water for salvation.”

 Jace knew the angel’s purpose was singular, and God’s patience must be running out.
-When Jace drank the spring water, he saw the goodness of the Lord in the desert of death.
+Jace admitted when he drank the spring water he saw the goodness of the Lord despite all the desolation.